 Commercial driver’s licenses come in three Classes.
-Class A CDL allows operation of pretty much any commercial vehicle, with the proper endorsements.
-A Class B CDL covers smaller vehicles as well as large buses—including school buses.
-The Class C CDL allows the driving smaller commercial vehicles.
+Class A CDL allows the operation of any commercial vehicle with the proper endorsements.
+A Class B CDL covers smaller cars and large buses—including school buses.
+The Class C CDL allows the driving of smaller commercial vehicles.
 Most bus drivers will have a Class B or A CDL.

 You may also need to get a Medical Certificate to obtain your CDL.

 You will need a valid New York State license to obtain a CDL.
 You must pass the written test to get your commercial learner permit.
-Driving schools in Brooklyn or other locations can provide instruction to pass the written tests, and the State DMV has published a manual which covers what you need to know to pass the tests.
+Driving schools in Brooklyn or other locations can provide instruction to pass the written tests, and the State DMV has published a manual that covers what you need to know to pass the tests.

-Everyone needs to take the General Knowledge tests, covered in Sections 1-3 of the manual.
-All bus drivers will also need to study Section 4, which is the basis for the Bus Driver endorsement.
+Everyone must take the General Knowledge tests covered in Sections 1-3 of the manual.
+All bus drivers must also study Section 4, the basis for the Bus Driver endorsement.
 If you expect also to drive a school bus, you need a separate S endorsement.
 The information for school buses is covered in Section 10 of the manual.

-You will then need to prepare for your road test with a supervising driver, who has the license and endorsements for the type of vehicle you plan to drive.
+You will then need to prepare for your road test with a supervising driver with the license and endorsements for the type of vehicle you plan to drive.